 Cloud Security Doesn’t Just Happen

 Much like anything else in IT, security in the cloud is an ongoing effort that needs to be maintained, reviewed, and continuously improved upon.
-Cloud security demands proper procedures and policies to protect the organization against the threats discussed above.
+Cloud security demands stringent procedures and policies to protect the organization against the threats discussed above.
 But most of all, it demands full visibility into all cloud deployments across the enterprise.

 Cloud visibility is a tremendous challenge, as assets are deployed, used and abused, and often forgotten without the knowledge of the IT team.
-To tackle this challenge, you need proper tools.

 The Orca Cloud Visibility Platform delivers in-depth, full stack visibility into the cloud, including prioritized alerts to vulnerabilities, compromises, misconfigurations, and more across your entire inventory on all your cloud accounts.